 High humidity, indirect light, a good amount of air or breathing holes and temperatures ranging from 55 to 75 degrees F.

 Lion’s Mane is our INTERMEDIATE GROW KIT!
 Growing mushrooms is a delicate dance between high humidity and good airflow.
 Lion’s Mane can be unforgiving of an imbalance.

-To get your mushrooms to start growing you need to make some holes in the bag it came packaged in so the mushrooms can get out.
-We have marked several locations on your kit that are ideal for the mushrooms to grow from.
+To get your mushrooms to start growing you need to cut an X in the bag it came packaged in so the mushrooms can get out.
+We have marked an X on your kit that’s an ideal place to cut.

-With a clean, sharp knife carefully make 4-6 cuts in the plastic bag where the marks are.
-“T” or “X” shaped cuts work best and allow large mushrooms to form & emerge from the bag.
+With a clean, sharp knife carefully cut the black X on your kit.
 If a large amount of dense mushroom-like tissue is growing on the top of the kit, feel free to make extra holes in this area.

 Now all you have to do is place the kit in the growing chamber you made for the first week or so, keep it out of direct sunlight, and make sure it stays nice and moist.
 Most kits require a generous misting with your spray bottle about 2-3 times per day.
 Spray the kit so the surface is slightly wet, you do not need to spray inside the cut holes and you do not want the kit to be completely saturated or sitting in a pool of water.
 Mushrooms will begin to form over the next 1-2 weeks!